merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![Prochlorococcus pan]({{images}}/hi-inspect-01.png)]({{images}}/hi-inspect-01.png){:.center-img .width-70}

-As you can see why the relatively higher geometric homogeneity score makes sense.
+You can see why the relatively higher geometric homogeneity score makes sense.
 Three of these genes have the same gap/residue pattern, and the gaps at the end of the other gene throw things off slightly, making the geometric score close to 0.75.
 On the other hand, [the color coding]({% post_url anvio/2018-02-13-color-coding-aa-alignments %}) of the aligned amino acids also gives us a hint regarding the lack of functional homogeneity across them.
 We can do the same for the geometric homogeneity index.
 Try it yourself: order the pangenome based on the geometric homogeneity index, and inspect a gene cluster with a relatively low score.

 So, what can we do for more in depth analyses of our gene clusters?